mgalbright/online_purchase_optimizer/README.md

 ## Intro
 Have you ever online shopped and tried to decide: is it better to buy my items from retailer 1, retailer 2, retailer 3, ... or split my order between them?
 Dividing an order amongst retailers can allow you to capitalize on cheaper prices for certain goods at some retailers, but it can increase your shipping costs.
 What's the optimal way to split a purchase across retailers to minimize the total bill?
-This program solves that problem.
+This program solves that problem (using linear integer programming).

+This program was created to demonstrate the power and flexibility of linear programming to solve practical and important problems.

 ### Problem Description